Ann (1792 ship): Career

-9th enslaving voyage (1807–1808): Captain Porteus sailed from Liverpool on 2 March 1807.
+9th voyage transporting enslaved people (1807–1808): Captain Porteus sailed from Liverpool on 2 March 1807.
 However, on 10 March the French privateer Rivermont captured Ann at 37°N 17°W. Rivermont was armed with six 12-pounder guns and twelve 42-pounder carronades, and had a crew of 175 men.
 The Frenchmen plundered Ann of all her small stores, part of her cables, sails, and cargo.
 They also threw all her guns overboard.
 They then released Ann to her crew.
 She arrived back at Liverpool on 5 April.

 Porteus and Ann resumed her original voyage.
 He acquired captives at Accra and Ann arrived at Kingston on 27 January 1808 with 244 captives.
 She sailed from Kingston on 26 April and arrived at Liverpool on 4 July.
 She had left Liverpool with 37 crew members and had suffered three crew deaths on her voyage.

 The Slave Trade Act 1807 ended British participation in the trans-Atlantic slave trade.
 Thereafter Ann returned to merchant trade.

 In 1809, Ann, Woodall, master, sailed to the West Indies and back.
 She then sailed to Rio de Janeiro.
 Ann, Woodall, master, had sailed from Rio de Janeiro on 18 February and spent five weeks in the channel.
 She had come into Liverpool on 19 May and was reported to have sunk on 24 May in the Old Dock at Liverpool.
 On 19 May 1810 Ann was back at Liverpool from Rio de Janeiro.
 She had nine feet of water in her hold.
 Her anchor had gone through her bow as she was going into dock.

 On 2 September 1810, Ann, Woodall, master, arrived at Jamaica from Whitehaven.
 On 11 December she had arrived at Gravesend, Kent.